abhiwand/atk/api-doc/src/main/resources/python/frame/export_to_json.rst

 ----------

 folderName : str
-    The HDFS folder path where the files will be created count : int (optional)
+    The HDFS folder path where the files will be created. count : int (optional)
     The number of records you want.
     Default, or value less than 1, is the whole frame.